mohitpai/journey-optimizer.en/help/using/configuration/primary-email-addresses.md

 ---
-title: General message settings
+title: Change the primary email addresses
-description: Learn how to set email addresses
+description: Learn how to determine which email address to use from the profile service.
 page-status-flag: never-activated
 uuid:
 contentOwner: